How to Calm Down a Rottweiler [13 Ways]

-This technique is often used by people dealing with overly aggressive and violent individuals.
+This technique is often used by people who are overly aggressive and violent.
 By lowering your gaze, you convey that you’re not a threat and are not looking for trouble.

 8. Use Treats as a Reward for Good Behavior

-When you talk to your dog in a calm voice and give him eye contact, all he has to do is pay attention, so use this as an opportunity to reward him with some treats that he can chew on.
+When you talk to your Dog calmly and give him eye contact, he has to pay attention, so use this as an opportunity to reward him with some treats that he can chew on.

 You can also reward him with something besides treats.
-You can use praise or a pat on the back, which would give him plenty of positive attention.
+You can use praise or a pat on the back, giving him plenty of positive attention.

 Remember that dogs often get excited when they’re given too much attention at once, so make sure you don’t overload them, especially if the situation is getting out of hand.